 Mulch

-Adding a layer of mulch to the top of your soil will help to retain moisture and keep the soil cool.
-Use a natural mulch, such as straw or shredded leaves.
+To successfully grow peppers indoors year-round, adding a layer of mulch to the top of your soil is beneficial.
+This helps to retain moisture and keep the soil cool, which is essential for the health of your indoor pepper plants.
+Opt for a natural mulch, such as straw or shredded leaves, to achieve the best results.

 Pepper Variety Selection for Indoor Cultivation